awsdocs/amazon-eks-user-guide/doc_source/cni-iam-role.md

    ...
    ```

-   If your Kubernetes and platform version are listed in the following table and you added the annotation to your service account to use the AWS Security Token Service AWS Regional endpoint, rather than the global endpoint, then verify that the following line is also returned in the previous output\.
+   If your pod is using the AWS Regional endpoint, then the following line is also returned in the previous output\.
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/eks/latest/userguide/cni-iam-role.html)

    ```
    AWS_STS_REGIONAL_ENDPOINTS=regional